What is Alcoholism?

-Alcoholism is a real illness that people battle everyday.
-More than 7% of all Americans, inclusive of young adults, suffer from a alcohol addiction, this is nearly 14 million Americans!
-These individuals make alcohol one of the main priorities in their life and endanger their health, relationships among many other things.
-Serious health risks can occur from untreated alcoholism such as liver damage from alcohol abuse.
+Alcoholism is a real illness that far too many individuals battle every day.
+According to the National Institute on Alcohol Abuse and Alcoholism, nearly 7% of all Americans, inclusive of teens and young adults, suffer from a alcohol addiction.
+This 7% equates to about 14 million people in the United States!
+Addicted alcoholic individuals tend to make alcohol one of the main priorities in their daily lives.
+The dependency on alcohol often endangers their health, relationships, and well-being– among plenty other aspects of life.
+Serious health risks can occur from untreated alcoholism, such as liver damage from alcohol abuse.

 How Alcohol Works

-Here is something to assist you in knowing just how much alcohol you are really consuming
+Here is a general “alcohol content”* guide of drinks to show you how much alcohol you are consuming:

 - Beer 2–6% alcohol